 Dan Brook, GO!: Travel Quotes to Send You Off

-You will get a 30-day visa on arrival at an airport at no cost (15 days if arriving by land).
+You will automatically get a 30-day visa on arrival at an airport at no cost (15 days if arriving by land) with a U.S. passport.
 From Thailand, it is easy to travel to other countries, so you can consider doing so before or especially after our program.
-If you’d like to stay longer than 30 days in Thailand, by going earlier and/or staying after our 21-day program, you may need to arrange before our trip for a tourist visa (90 days) by contacting the Thai Embassy in DC or one of its consulates in NY, LA, or Chicago.
-Alternatively, you could leave Thailand and re-enter the country, thereby obtaining a 15-day visa (when done for this purpose, it’s called a visa run).
+If you’d like to stay longer than 30 days in Thailand, by going earlier and/or staying after our 22-day program, you may need to arrange before our trip for a tourist visa (90 days) by contacting the Thai Embassy in DC or one of its consulates in NY, LA, or Chicago.
+Alternatively, you could leave Thailand and re-enter the country (when done for this purpose, it’s called a visa run).
 As of August 29, 2014, one could apply for a 30-day extension to their 30-day visa for B1900 without leaving the country.
 These rules have been changing and may change again.
-Those who overstay their visa can face significant penalties, so plan and calculate carefully.
+Those who overstay their visa can face significant penalties, so research, plan, and calculate and calendar your days carefully.

-Voluntourism, also known as volunteer travel and volunteer vacations, is the act or practice of going somewhere to do volunteer work in community service, providing many potential benefits for the volunteers as well as those being served, while visiting a place other than one’s community.
+Voluntourism, also known as volunteer travel, volunteer vacations, and responsible travel, is the act or practice of going somewhere to do volunteer work in community service, providing many potential benefits for the volunteers as well as those being served, while visiting a place other than one’s community.
+Voluntourists are not heroes or saviors, but should think of themselves as helpers and assistants who can learn from, befriend, and empower those they serve.
+About 1 million people engage in voluntourism each year.
 We will be voluntourists in Chiang Mai.